Longno12/System-Infomation/README.md

-When you run this script, it will print detailed information about your system, including Windows version, CPU name, and GPU details, along with previously included information.

 # PC Specs Viewer

-This Python script gathers and displays your PC's specifications, such as CPU, memory, disk usage, and GPU information.
-It uses the `psutil` and `GPUtil` libraries to retrieve the relevant system details.
+This Python script gathers and displays detailed specifications about your PC, including CPU, memory, disk usage, and GPU information.
+It utilizes the `psutil` and `GPUtil` libraries to retrieve system details.

 ## Features